A well-written artist business plan is your best weapon to build a sustainable creative business that makes money online.

 Working on one’s weaknesses is an essential part of being an artist.
 By identifying the areas in which we are weakest, we can focus our efforts on improving those areas.
 This may seem counterintuitive, but it can be very effective.
 After all, our weaknesses often hold us back from reaching our full potential.

-We can improve our skillset overall and learn more about ourselves and our art by working on these areas.
-In the end, by embracing our weaknesses, we can become better artists.
+We can improve our skillset and learn more about ourselves and our art by working on these areas.
+In the end, we can become better artists by embracing our weaknesses.

 Analyze the Competition

-When looking at your competitors, always look at the things they are doing well, and try to find some way to incorporate those aspects into your own business.
+When looking at your competitors, always look at what they are doing well, and try to find some way to incorporate those aspects into your business.
 The key to successfully imitating a competitor is learning what works for them and then figuring out how to use it.

 To succeed, your business plan must consider the competitors.
-Without a good understanding of your market, you will likely be unable to evaluate whether your business plan will succeed or not effectively.
+Without a good understanding of your market, you will likely be unable to evaluate whether your business plan will succeed.